Management And Accounting Web

 In this section Horngren responds to Kaplan’s assertion that many companies are using cost accounting systems that are not “state of the art”.
 While he does agree, he does not see it as great of a problem as Kaplan implies.
 Horngren states that many companies have products in the early stages of their product life cycles.
 This means the products have high contribution margins, little competition and frequently the company sells all it can produce.
 Further, engineers are typically in charge in these early stages and have no desire to pay for systems they do not understand.
 While he agrees as competition enters the market companies may chose to adopt more up to date cost accounting systems, the costs of doing so now outweighs the benefits a new system will provide.

-Horngren also responds to the idea that cost accounting text books behind the time.
+Horngren also responds to the idea that cost accounting text books are behind the time.
 While text books may not include some of the most up to date methodology, Horngren states that textbooks are far ahead of the practices of companies as a whole.
 Many organizations do not use methods discussed in texts such as multiple overhead rates, discounted cash flow, regression analysis, and flexible budgets because of the costs associated with implementing such systems (..."the cost of keeping the costs").

 Multiple Sources of Information